 How do I use my blue box?

 Simply place all plastic containers, plastic shopping bags, all refundable beverage containers (except glass), all tin, steel and aluminum food cans in your Blue Box.
 When your Blue Box is full, put it out by curbside before 7:00 a.m. on your regular garbage day.

 How do I use my grey box?

 Simply place all newspapers, flyers, magazines, catalogues, corrugated cardboard and boxboard, paper envelopes with or without windows, computer paper, scribblers, coloured and white bond paper, phonebooks, paperback books and textbooks in your Grey Box.
 When your Grey Box is full, put it out by curbside before 7:00 a.m. on your regular garbage day.

 Where can I get a blue/grey box?

 The City of Fredericton also operates four recycling depots for use by residents of apartments and multi-family dwellings.
-These depots can be found at the Bishop Drive Convenience, the Fredericton Exhibition Grounds, the Brookside Mall and at the SmartCentre shopping centre.
+These depots can be found at:

 The depots complement the city's current blue box / grey box curbside recycling program, and take the same recyclable materials.
 This includes newsprint, cardboard, boxboard, and paper, as well as metal food cans and plastic materials.